Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

 Default: `undef`

 If you want to you change the name of the tag helpers, by applying a prefix.
-These are not aliases, by using the prefix to original names are no longer available.
+These are not aliases; by setting a prefix the original names are no longer available.
 The following rules are used:

 - If the option is missing, or is `undef`, there is no prefix.
 - If the option is set to the empty string, the prefix is `_`.
 That is, `panel` is now used as `_panel`.